This article was previously published on August 4, 2020 and updated for comprehensiveness and accuracy.

 - An unwelcome visitor enters the premises.

-Hide Cameras in Common Household Items
+How to Hide a Camera in Plain Sight: Common Household Items

 Strategically place cameras where they blend into natural surroundings.
 Hidden cameras are less likely to be discovered when disguised as common household items, such as:

-- Artificial plants.
-Place the camera in a flowerpot or a vase, and use leaves as a concealer.
+- Artificial Plants: Place the camera in a flowerpot or a vase and use leaves as a concealer.

-- Curtain rods.
-Small cameras placed high up are less likely to be detected.
+- Curtain Rods: Small cameras placed high up are less likely to be detected.

-- Hollow books.
-Surround the disguised camera with several books on a shelf or mantle.
+- Hollow Books: Surround the disguised camera with several books on a shelf or mantle.

-- Plush toys.
-Hide in a stuffed animal in a nursery to keep tabs on your children and babysitters.
+- Plush Toys: Hide in a stuffed animal in a nursery to keep tabs on your children and babysitters.

-- Tissue boxes.
-Covert cameras may capture footage through a small hole cut into the side of a tissue box.
+- Tissue Boxes: Covert cameras may capture footage through a small hole cut into the side of a tissue box.

-Adhere to Local Regulations
+Adhere to Local Laws and Regulations

 When used appropriately, hidden cameras provide peace of mind to homeowners who are concerned about the safety of their family and personal assets.
 When strategically placed, they can capture potential danger as it arises, so you can respond accordingly.